-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

 Palaeolandscape implication: Spisula subtruncata shells in the top of the beach sands were dated in the Spuisluis pit at ± 385 BC.
-Because the shells have been reworked, also here a younger age for the top of the beach deposits cannot be excluded.
+Because the shells have been reworked, a younger age for the top of the beach deposits cannot be excluded.

-Appendix A4.
-Dates from the Oer-IJ tidal area and area of the IJ-polders
+Appendix A4 Dates from the Oer-IJ tidal area and area of the IJ-polders

-<h1>Location Castricum-Molendijk (CD)
+<h1>Location: Castricum-Molendijk (CD)

-Table A4.1: 14C dates of site Castricum-Molendijk (CD).
-References: Westerhoff et al., 1987; De Jong, 1987.
+Table A4.1.
+14C dates of site Castricum-Molendijk (CD) (Westerhoff et al., 1987; De Jong, 1987)